telerik/reporting-docs/how-to-enable-trace-listener-for-asp-net-core-projects.md

 ## Description
-When the application crashes while working with Telerik Reporting, the way to determine what has caused the problem is described in the following steps.
+If you are experiencing problems while working with Telerik Reporting, the right way to determine what have caused them is described in the following steps.

 ## Solution
 - Upgrade to the latest version of the product in case the reason for the crash has been fixed.